wl0194/Employee-Tracker/README.md

 ## Installation

-Node.js, npm and Express.js must be installed to use this application.
+Node.js, npm and mysql must be installed to use this application.

 ## Demo